Eczema: Causes, Symptoms, and How It Affects the Skin

 Care often depends on:

-Later sections of this guide will explore how eczema affects different age groups and body areas, and how gentle skin care principles apply across all types.
+Later sections of this guide will explore how it affects different age groups and body areas, and how gentle skin care principles apply across all types.

 Eczema Triggers, Flare-Ups, and Supporting the Skin